-All licensees must meet the prerequisites below to obtain a bathing box licence, and continue to meet and comply with the conditions throughout the term of the licence;
+All licensees must meet the prerequisites below to obtain a bathing box licence, and continue to meet and comply with the conditions throughout the term of the licence:

 - Must own a property in Frankston, be a natural person, and be recorded as a ratepayer of Frankston City Council (for a separate property in addition to a bathing box).
-It does not matter if the property owned is a commercial or residential property; - Must not hold a licence for any other bathing box within Frankston City Council;

-Must not be the spouse, dependant or immediate relative of an existing bathing box licensee or reside in a home which is owned by an existing bathing box licensee.
+It does not matter if the property owned is a commercial or residential property.
+These requirements do not apply to existing licensees as at the date of this Policy but will be required for future licence renewals from 2028.
+In the event the separate commercial property is registered in a company name the licence holder must be and remain a Director of that company throughout the licence term. - Must not hold a licence for any other bathing box within Frankston City Council; - Must not be the spouse, dependant or immediate relative of an existing bathing box licensee or reside in a home which is owned by an existing bathing box licensee.